andrebraghini/firebase-triggers-sample/README.md

 ## Requirements

-If you want to use the Firebase Emulator locally, you need to install the [Java JDK](https://www.oracle.com/java/technologies/javase-downloads.html).
-Otherwise, there is no need.
+You need a Firebase account and, if you want to use the Firebase Emulator locally, you need to install the [Java JDK](https://www.oracle.com/java/technologies/javase-downloads.html).

 ## Usage